dibaunaumh/minimal-mistakes/_pages/interview-with-udi.md

 *DN*: bad metaphor, Udi.

-*UD*: I can tell you, if I see a stream of millions of lines of text that all look the same, or on the other hand see them as different objects represented their meaning in a big space, I think I will be able to find the things that are of interest to me much better in the organized space, especially if I navigated this space so many times, so that I know that if something pops up in a certain area, I know what it is just because of its location.
+*UB*: I can tell you, if I see a stream of millions of lines of text that all look the same, or on the other hand see them as different objects representing their meaning in a big space, I think I will be able to find the things that are of interest to me much better in the organized space, especially if I navigated this space so many times, so that I know that if something pops up in a certain area, I know what it is just because of its location.
 There are real big advantages in leveraging those 2 human capabilities - the Top-Sight Vision & the Spatial Memory - that will analysts do their work much more effectively, that's my hypothesis, not yet put to test - I didn't experiment it yet.

 Now, there are many others that do similar work.
 There are analysts of operations log files, say of data-center server farms.
 There are analysts that go over market or trading or sales data.
 So in the work of all those people that need to consume all this information, I believe the Web Wide Matrix could be transformative.